vcuspinera/Canada_response_covid/README.md

 <img src="img/EDA_1_tweets_per_day.png" width="600">

-In this section we identify that tweets mainly in English (`en`), that represents 85.5% of all tweets.
-It follows a group of undefined language (`und`) with 8.2%.
-The third and fourth languages in the database are French (`fr`) with 3.5% and Spanish (`es`) with 1.2%

 Most tweets were written in English (`en`), which  represent 85.5% of all tweets.
 It follows a group of undefined language (`und`) with 8.2%.
 The third and fourth languages in the database are French (`fr`) with 3.5% and Spanish (`es`) with 1.2%.
 For the main analysis we used tweets wrote in English.
 This enhanced the reach of powerful tools like [spacy](https://spacy.io), [textblob](https://textblob.readthedocs.io/en/dev/) and [wordcloud](https://amueller.github.io/word_cloud/index.html), mainly developed for this language.

 <img src="img/EDA_2_proportion_by_language.png" width="550">

 We calculate the Moving Averages with 7-day window, and normalize these averages by account using minimum and maximum number of tweets.
 With this analysis we identify the days with more tweets, removing weekly seasonality.

-In this plot we can identify an increase in number of tweets for all the Canadian Government's Twitter accounts around March 11th, 2020, with a peak of tweets between March 14th and 17th, decreasing from this point on until return to lower levels in mid April 2020.
+In this plot we can identify an increase in number of tweets for all the Canadian Government's Twitter accounts around March 11th, 2020, with a peak of tweets between March 14th and 17th, decreasing from this point on until return to lower levels in mid-April 2020.

 <img src="img/EDA_3_heatmap.png" width="780">